-CPAP stands for "continuous positive airway pressure."
+CPAP is "continuous positive airway pressure."
 CPAP is a treatment that delivers slightly pressurized air during the breathing cycle.
 It is a small electric pump which delivers pressurized air through a mask over your nose.
 CPAP prevents your airway from closing while you sleep.
 This makes breathing easier for persons with obstructive sleep apnea and other respiratory problems.
 Our sleep medicine specialists will work with you to find a CPAP pump that is appropriate for your sleeping habits.
 Below are some frequently asked questions about CPAPs.

 Are there any other treatments for sleep apnea besides CPAP?

 Yes.
 Please ask your physician for more information about other available treatments.

 What do the numbers on a CPAP machine mean?